apache/incubator-training/content/Apache/ComDev/WorkingGroups/README.md

 ## Running the presentation

-In order to start a local web server serving the presentation, execute the following command:
+To start a local web server serving the presentation, execute the following command:

     mvn jetty:run-war

-As soon as that's done, just point your browser to:
+As soon as that's done, point your browser to:

     http://localhost:8080/

-Or you can just open target/generated-slides/index.html in your browser.
+Or you can open `target/generated-slides/index.html` in your browser.

 ## Generating PDF versions

-In order to generate a PDF version of the presentation just add `?print-pdf` to the url.
-(Keep in mind, that you have to add it before any `#blahblah`)
+To generate a PDF version of the presentation, add `?print-pdf` to the url.
+(Keep in mind that you have to add it before any `#blahblah`.)

 The following link should do the trick:

     http://localhost:8080/?print-pdf

-As soon as that's loaded, just use the normal `print` functionality of the browser and `print as PDF`.
+As soon as that's loaded, use the normal `print` functionality of the browser and `print as PDF`.

 ## Installing third party software: